 You will need to think about what ‘cutaway shots’ you might need.
 These are the short clips of detail that you might want to use to emphasis a point, cover an edit, or simply break up a longer shot.

 And what shots might you need to end the piece?
-What image will work best with your pay off line or conclusion?
+What image will work best with your final sentence?